MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 - A reference to the `MainPage` class is stored in the `static` `Instance` field.
 This is to provide a mechanism for other classes to call methods defined in the `MainPage` class.
 - The `FolderPath` property is initialized to a path on the device where note data will be stored.
 - The `NotesPage` class, which is a Xamarin.Forms [`ContentPage`](xref:Xamarin.Forms.ContentPage)-derived page defined in XAML, is constructed and converted to a `FrameworkElement` using the `CreateFrameworkElement` extension method, and then set as the content of the `MainPage` class.
+- The SizeChanged event is subscribed to so that the `NotesPage` laypout can be adjusted to the new window size when the UWP window is resized.

 Once the `MainPage` constructor has executed, the UI defined in the Xamarin.Forms `NotesPage` class will be displayed, as shown in the following screenshot: